onecommons/rhizome/rx4rdf/README.txt

   * On Windows and Cygwin, lock files are not deleted with the process ends.

   Rhizome
-  * Dynamic pages might not behave as expected since Rhizome doesn't set headers such as Pragma NoCache or Expires -- if you need that you'll have set them yourself (for example, by modifying site-template.xsl).
   * You should not import files directly into the directory specified in the ALTSAVE_DIR setting (the default is "content") -- if you do the first revision of a file will overwrite the initial version.
 Instead import